ascend-io/ascend-community/ottos_expeditions/README.md

   - `data/orders.csv`
   - `data/web_traffic.csv`
 - **Components**:
-  - `customer_journey_conversion_analysis_transform.sql.jinja`
+  - Read Connectors:
     - `orders.yaml`
     - `web_traffic.yaml`
+  - Transforms:
+    - `customer_journey_conversion_analysis_transform.sql.jinja`

 ### 2. Flow Walkthrough
 - **Read Components**

+  In this flow we're reading data from 2 different tables.
+Let's take a look at each of the components for these tables:

   - Open `components/orders.yaml`.
   - Open `components/web_traffic.yaml`.

   These components read data from our local files.
 We define the connection type as `local_files` and the path to the files in the data folder.
 We also define the parser as a CSV parser that expects a header row for each CSV file.

 - **Data Transformation**
   - Open `components/customer_journey_conversion_analysis_transform.sql.jinja`.